tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 ### Creating new versions of your images with "docker commit"

-Imagine that during your project, have started to use a new python package not included in the original image that you already made available to other users on Docker Hub.
+Imagine that during your project, you have started to use a new python package not included in the original image that you already made available to other users on Docker Hub.
 In that case, if you have this package already installed in your image's container, you could simply use the [docker commit](https://docs.docker.com/engine/reference/commandline/commit/) command to create a new version of your image including these changes and then push it.
 For that you just have to run:

 `docker commit <container_id> <repo_name>:<new_tag>`